wowexchange/agreement/Terms.md

-# Privacy Notice - WOW
+# WOW TERMS OF USE

 Last Updated: 10 November 2023